 This statistic displays the seasonally-adjusted unemployment rate among persons between 16 and 24 years in the United States on a monthly basis.
 Seasonal adjustment is a statistical method for removing the seasonal component of a time series that is used when analyzing non-seasonal trends.
 Youth unemployment stood at 12.7 percent in October 2014.
 The general unemployment rate by state can be found here, the annual national unemployment rate can be found here.

 Youth unemployment in the United States

-The United States Bureau of Labor Statistics tracked unemployment of persons between the ages of 16 and 24 years each month from June of 2012 to June of 2013.
+The United States Bureau of Labor Statistics track unemployment of persons between the ages of 16 and 24 years each month.
 In analyzing the data, the Bureau of Labor Statistics performed a seasonal adjustment—removing seasonal influences from the time series, such that one month’s rate of unemployment could be analyzed in comparison with another month’s rate of unemployment.

 During the period in question, youth unemployment ranged from a high of 16.8 percent in August 2012 and January 2013, to a low of 15.5 percent in September 2012.
 Youth unemployment rose from 16.1 percent in April 2013 to 16.3 percent in June 2013.

 The national youth unemployment rate can be compared to the annual national unemployment rate in the United States.
 In 2012, annual US unemployment was at 8.10 percent, down from a ten-year high of 9.6 percent unemployment in 2010.
 Most recently, as of June 2013, the monthly US unemployment rate was 7.7 percent (compared to 16.3 percent for youths).
 Additionally, as of June 2013, Nevada had the highest state unemployment rate, at 9.6 percent unemployment, of all US states.
 Illinois ranked second with an unemployment rate of 9.2 percent.